Freed Malian politician details months as al-Qaida hostage

-BAMAKO, Mali (AP) — Malian politician Soumaila Cisse’s captors kept hostages constantly on the move in the inhospitable desert, he told French television, describing his six months with al-Qaida-linked militants as “near permanent physical and moral isolation.”
+BAMAKO, Mali (AP) — Malian politician Soumaila Cisse’s captors kept him constantly on the move in the inhospitable desert, he told French television, describing his six months with al-Qaida-linked militants as “near permanent physical and moral isolation.”

 His interview with TV5 Monde came as Swiss authorities confirmed that another hostage held by the same group was dead.